MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. Select **Analytics** from the Configuration area.

-1. Make sure that you are in the *Rule templates* tab in the command bar and search for the **New CloudShell User** rule.
+1. Select the *Rule templates* tab in the command bar and search for and select the **New CloudShell User** rule.

 1. From the rule summary blade, make sure you are receiving data by reviewing the green icon under *Data sources: Azure Activity*.